Register With the Center on Disability

 PLEASE NOTE: If you were involved in a high school program that included modified assignments, modified tests (other than extended time), substantial one-to-one services, life skills support, or other modified instruction, please consider talking with the Center on Disability about the benefits of taking the Placement Test.

 If you DO need to take a placement test:

-- a.
-Schedule a 30-minute phone appointment with a COD team member to discuss testing accommodation for the Placement Test only.
+- Schedule a 30-minute phone appointment with a COD team member to discuss testing accommodation for the Placement Test only.

 - Schedule your College Placement Test.

-- c.
-Take the Placement Test and follow the next steps issued by the College.
+- Take the Placement Test and follow the next steps issued by the College.

 4. Register for Classes

 Follow the registration procedures issued to you by the College.